ubports/docs.ubports.com/appdev/guides/dependencies.rst

       }
     }

-Build arguments are usually project specific.
-Therefore, study the library's build instructions and also look for ``option`` settings in its ``CMakeLists.txt`` (if CMake is used).
-The default build directory is ``build/LIBNAME/ARCHITECTURE``.
-Therefore builds for different architectures can exist in parallel.
+Most build arguments are project specific.
+Therefore, study the library's build instructions and also look for ``option`` settings in its ``CMakeLists.txt`` .

-To actually build the library run ``clickable build-libs``.
-You may want to build it for the desktop, too, via ``clickable build-libs --arch amd64``.
-Don't forget to mention this step in your README!
+To actually build the library for all architectures run ``clickable build-libs --arch armhf``, ``clickable build-libs --arch arm64`` and ``clickable build-libs --arch amd64``.
+Don't forget to mention this step in your README, so that others can reproduce the build process.

-See how `Teleports clickable.json <https://gitlab.com/ubports/apps/teleports/blob/master/clickable.json#L14>`_ uses the libraries feature to build its dependency tdlib.
+See how `Teleports clickable.json <https://gitlab.com/ubports/apps/teleports/blob/master/clickable.json#L21>`_ uses the libraries feature to build its dependency tdlib.

 Pre-built
 ^^^^^^^^^
+If you compiled your library as described above, skip this step.

-A pre-built library is usually only available as a shared object, that needs to be linked dynamically.
+A pre-built library is usually only available as a shared object that needs to be linked dynamically.
 Furthermore, it may contain components that you don't need, resulting in a bloated app.
-It may even miss something, that you could achieve by compiling it yourself.
-Sometimes, a library is available in the Ubuntu Repositories, but is not installable for the architecture you need (likely ``armhf``).
+It may even miss something that you could achieve by compiling it yourself.
+Sometimes, a library is available in the Ubuntu Repositories, but is not installable for the architecture you need (likely ``armhf`` or ``arm64``).
 In this case you have to compile the library as described above.

 If the library is available in the Ubuntu Repositories, you can add it to the dependencies list, like this: